JKnorr91/ion-slide-box-tabs/README.md

 |Attribute|Type|Default|Description
 |-----------|------|-------------|---------|
 | slide-tabs-scrollable | boolean | *true* | Wheter the tabs should be scrollable (*true*) or fill up the viewport width (*false*).
 In case of *false*, every tab will have the same size.

-## Styling
-I gave my best to give the tabs the look & feel of the Android Tabs, described in Google's [Material Design specification](http://www.google.com/design/spec/components/tabs.html).
-If you want to give the tabs your own look, feel free to edit the styles in *slidingTabs.scss* or *slidingTabs.css*.

-## Donate

-If you like my work and want to say thanks, [you can buy me a beer or a cup of coffe.](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=62CTVYDHF5LM8)